rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  (in action, speech, and thought) to the monetary principalities that emerge from our own base instincts.
+Worse, we would know the system is corrupt and evil, but we would be unable to speak against it.

 Historically, such totalitarianism has proven impossible, collapsing under its own